 The psychoanalytic approach steamed ahead well into the 1960s.
 However, when Dr. Marvin Stein took over in 1971, medicine had changed the face of mental illness; doctors were discovering more biologically based clues as to what was causing the behaviors and emotions that plagued the people who filled their beds.
 As a new chair, Stein had enough money in his budget to hire only one full-time academic psychiatrist.
 For the next 15 years, he added new staff and research laboratories, slowly building on the new science of the mind and ushering in the age of biological psychiatry, not to supplant, but to join older theories in union.

 In 1987, Dr. Kenneth Davis became Chair of the Department of Psychiatry.
 His leadership ushered in a period of growth and expansion unparalleled in the Department’s history.
 Space was upgraded, programs enlarged, and the full-time faculty grew to well over one hundred.
 Dr. Davis’ guidance led to the creation of a multitude of internationally respected programs that now flourish in schizophrenia, personality disorders, autism, depression, alcoholism, attention deficit disorders, impulsive and compulsive disorders, stress disorders, geriatric psychiatry, memory disorders, and Alzheimer’s disease.
 In addition, the Department became home to a variety of programs in such areas as molecular genetics, neuroimaging, community psychiatry, health services research, and psychoanalytically oriented psychotherapy.
 Most of these programs house ambitious research programs as well.
-Due to his outstanding accomplishments in the Department of Psychiatry, in 2003 Dr. Kenneth Davis was named President and CEO of The Mount Sinai Medical Center.
+Due to his outstanding accomplishments in the Department of Psychiatry, in 2003 Dr. Kenneth Davis was named President and CEO of The Mount Sinai Health System.

 In 2003, Dr. Jack Gorman became Chair of the Department of Psychiatry.
 Under his leadership, the Department maintained and expanded programs in schizophrenia, Alzheimer’s disease, and traumatic stress disorders.
 In addition, the Department developed an extensive and innovative program in mood and anxiety disorders research.
 In child and adolescent psychiatry, the Department developed programs in eating disorders, health services research, and traumatic stress disorders.
 Additionally, the Department developed a stronger affiliation with the New York Psychoanalytical Institute and added core foundation programs in cognitive behavior therapy (CBT) and dialectical behavior therapy (DBT).
 Finally, the Department also expanded research in translational neuroscience and neuroimaging.